Colin0625/udp-file-transfer/README.md

 # UDP File Transfer

+This is my first networking project!
+It is a very simple file transfer program that operates over UDP.
+This was a small project, so I told Codex to write me a README, because it would do a better job explaining the code.
+Everything below this point is from Codex, and it definitely explains things pretty accurately!
+---

 This project is a small C++20 file-transfer program built directly on UDP sockets.
 It includes a server, a client, a custom binary packet format, and session logic for requesting a file from the server and reconstructing it on the client.

 The code is organized as a learning-oriented transport layer rather than a production file-transfer tool.
 It demonstrates packet serialization, socket address handling, a receive thread with a blocking queue, simple client/server state machines, and binary file chunking.